tinchodias/BaselineBuilder/README.md

 ~~~

 The class still needs some tasks to be ready:
-* Rename the class without the 'Draft' suffix.
+* Rename the class without the `Draft` suffix.
 * For each external project you will need to fill the url and tweak a bit (e.g. add a `loads: #full` to choose a specific baseline group).
 * Potentially, add you own package groups.

 Finally, you just need to add the new `BaselineOfXYZ` package and commit.

-# Installation
+## Installation

-Evaluate the following script in a Pharo 8 or 9:
+Evaluate the following script in a Pharo (7, 8 or 9 should work):

 ~~~Smalltalk
 Metacello new